huggingface/datasets/docs/source/loading_datasets.rst

               {"a": 4, "b": -5.5, "c": null, "d": true}] }

-In this case you will need to specify which field contains the dataset using the :obj:`field` argument as follow:
+In this case you will need to specify which field contains the dataset using the :obj:`field` argument as follows:

 .. code-block::